Posted March 13, 2023

 S Corporation Initial Filing and Compliance Requirements

 An S Corporation’s initial filing and annual compliance requirements are the same as those for the underlying entity type.
-In other words, the filings and compliance obligations of the LLC or C Corporation that elected S Corp tax treatment remain in place for the business.
+In other words, the filings and compliance obligations of the LLC or C Corporation that elected S Corporation tax treatment remain in place for the business.

 Resources for Learning More